britannic/blacklist/edgeos/README.md

     // Hosts sets the hosts string
     Hosts = "hosts"

-    // PreCon sets the string for pre-configured PreCon = "pre-configured"
+    // PreConf sets the string for pre-configured PreConf = "pre-configured"

     // Root is the topmost node
     Root = blacklist